Unmovable8911/notes/NoneProgramming/LearningViAndVim/Contents.md

-# Extractions from Learning the vi and Vim Editor
+# Extraction From *Learning the vi and Vim Editor*
 ## Table of Contents
 - Part I vi and Vim Fundamentals
     - [Chapter 1 Introducing vi and Vim](./Part-I/Chapter-1.md)